Selva2621/prs/VERCEL_DEPLOYMENT_GUIDE.md

 - Verify that the build process completes successfully
 - Check Vercel function logs for any compilation errors

+### "Missing Public Directory" Errors
+- The `public/index.html` file provides a static landing page
+- This satisfies Vercel's requirement for static content
+- The API endpoints are handled by the serverless function in `api/index.ts`

 ### Performance Issues
 - Monitor function execution time (Vercel has timeout limits)
 - Consider optimizing database queries